 “My first thought was astonishment and pure excitement because I had no idea that a gay fraternity could be or was a thing,” Meyer says.

 Indeed it was and is a thing as of 2013, when the first class (or “alpha class”) of national gay fraternity Delta Lambda Phi started at Georgia State.
-Meyer ended up joining Heraghty in the fraternity, which might seem like a new concept to many but actually has a history going back 30 years.
+Meyer ended up joining the fraternity, which might seem like a new concept to many but actually has a history going back 30 years.